web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/json-files.md

 [TOML](https://toml.io/) is a semantically explicit, easy-to-read configuration file format.

-Rsbuild provides the [Toml plugin](/plugins/list/plugin-toml).
-After registering the plugin, you can import `.toml` files in JavaScript and it will be automatically converted to JSON format.
+Rsbuild provides the [TOML plugin](/plugins/list/plugin-toml).
+After registering the plugin, you can import `.toml` files in JavaScript and it will be automatically converted to JavaScript objects.

 ### Example